Socks and sandals

 Wearing socks and sandals together is a controversial fashion combination and social phenomenon that is discussed in various countries and cultures.
 In some places it is considered a fashion faux pas.

 History

 The earliest evidence of wearing socks and sandals is documented at the archaeological site between Dishforth and Leeming in North Yorkshire, England.
 The discovery suggests that ancient Romans wore socks with sandals at least 2,000 years ago.

+Tabi are a type of traditional Japanese socks designed to be worn together with sandals that have been used since at least the 15th century.

 Reception

 Saurabh Bhatia, the author of the book Indian Corporate Etiquette, advises readers: "If, for some reason, you are not wearing socks with sandals, ensure your toes are clean and your toe-nails are closely clipped".
 Joshua Belter, the author of The Book of Rules: The Right Way to Do Everything, points out that wearing socks with sandals reduces the amount of cooling feet experience.
 However, energy design handbooks include light socks and sandals as part of a high-thermal flux tropical attire.